anonymous7228/anonymous_submission/README.md

+# UniDBO

 This repository contains the UniDBO codebase for:

 - Data conversion
 - Joint training of DHN and CS branches
-- Validation and open-loop prediction (CS branch)
-- Waymax closed-loop simulation (DHN branch)
+- Waymax closed-loop evaluation with the DHN branch

 ## Build Environment